ELYSIA-DISCORD/Xware-Selfbot/README.md

 After you're done all of the steps run the `start.bat` file.

 # Xware-Selfbot TOS
 1. Don't just claim the files as yours.
-That's just dumb...
 2. I am not gonna show my Main Discord Account For reasons such as.
 Someone will possibly snitch and get me banned.
 2. That's all